faizanw8/AWS-Attack-Simulation-Framework/Cloudtrail Log Injection/Readme.md

 `Enter the recipient account ID: 123456789012`

-$$
-Note
-Permissions: Ensure that the IAM user or role running these scripts has sufficient permissions to interact with CloudTrail.
+**Permissions: Ensure that the IAM user or role running these scripts has sufficient permissions to interact with CloudTrail.**
-$$